 Merge tracking – Provides automated assistance with managing the flow of changes between lines of development and with the merging of branches back into their sources.

-Enter your organization Release Management and Version Control here.
+This is inherited through VAEC

 3.6 Configuration Management Resources

 The following tools ensure that appropriate control is in place to manage the configuration items in accordance with VA Handbook 6500 Configuration Management controls.